memfault/interrupt/_drafts/best-of-binutils.md

 > Fun Fact: "The name DWARF is something of a pun, since it was developed along with the ELF object file
 > format.
 The name is an acronym for “Debugging With Arbitrary Record Formats”".[^2]

-When a program is compiled with debug information enabled (e.g. with the `-g` CFLAG when using GCC or Clang), this information will be written into special `.debug_` ELF sections that look like:
+When a program is compiled with debug information enabled (e.g. with the `-g` CFLAG), this information will be written into special `.debug_` ELF sections that look like:

 ```
 $ readelf -S <ELF>